-'Unbelievable there's a Mac Allister playing for Argentina'
+'Unbelievable a Mac Allister is in Argentina team'

 "If I was to spell my name for a hurling match that is how I would be spelling it.

-'He'd be more than welcome if Argentina win on Sunday'
+'He'd be more than welcome if Argentina win'

 "As far as anybody has been checking up, his family came from Glenanne in Cushendall.
 We think his great, great grandfather was an Alec McAlister.